 This course is currently going through this process and we will update this page in August 2021 to give you full information about what we will be offering once the review process has concluded.

 All statistics shown throughout this page are taken from Unistats, Destination of Leavers from Higher Education (DLHE), BU institutional data and Ipsos MORI (National Student Survey) unless otherwise stated.

 Bournemouth University, Talbot Campus

-4 years (with a 4-week placement) or 5 years (including a 30-week placement), full-time
+4 years full-time with a 4-week placement, or 5 years full-time with a minimum 30-week placement

 All subjects considered

-For September 2019 and September 2020 entry: 104-120 UCAS tariff points including a minimum of two A-levels or equivalent.
+For September 2021 entry: 104-120 UCAS tariff points including a minimum of two A-levels or equivalent.
 BTEC Extended Diploma: DMM.
 For more information check out our full entry requirements.